-Prerequisite: Science I and Science in Ag or Biology
+Prerequisite: Science in Ag or Biology Credit: Fine or Applied Arts or Elective

 This course is focused on lecture, dissection, and lab activities; it will explore the skeletal, muscular, circulatory, respiratory, and reproductive systems of animals as it relates to the functionality of livestock.
 The course will also address some basic practices and skills used in veterinary medicine.
 Students will learn livestock physiology, animal health, reproduction, artificial insemination, and dissection and surgical techniques.
 Contentious issues in agriculture, industry leadership and business applications will also be included.
 May be taken only once for credit.